Maggie's Privacy notice

 - To deal with your enquiries and requests.

-- To offer opportunities to get involved with local centres or attend one of our events.
+- To offer opportunities to get involved with your nearest centre or attend one of our events.

 - To invite you to attend events, arrange logistics and update you with relevant details around these fundraising activities.

 As part of the uses above, we use your personal information in the course of any correspondence relating to products or services you requested from us or information you provided to us.
 This correspondence may be with you, our service providers or competent authorities.
 If you enter your details onto one of our online forms, and you don’t ‘send’ or ‘submit’ the form, we will usually also contact you to see if we can help with any problems you may be experiencing with the form or our Website.

 In some cases, we also use your personal information for the purposes of, or in connection with: